-Zucchini Burgers are a delicious change to meat-based burgers.
+Zucchini Burgers are a delicious change from meat-based burgers.
 After all, you can never have too many zucchini recipes during the summer squash season.

 Combine grated zucchini, diced bell pepper, Panko breadcrumbs, and a nice hit of Sriracha sauce.
 Top with some crispy grilled pancetta and garnish to your perfection.

 You can easily make these vegan burgers, just leave off the pancetta.
-Instead topped them with some pickled zucchini ribbons.
+Instead, top them with some pickled zucchini ribbons.

 Very soon we will be right in the heart of “zucchini season”.
 Do you grow your own in the garden?
 I am not a gardener, but I do visit the Farmers Market on a regular basis from June to October.

 I have yet to try stuffed zucchini flowers.
 I need to hunt some zucchini blossoms down this year for sure.

 RECIPE and INSTRUCTIONS for these grilled zucchini burgers can be found at the bottom of this post.

 - grated zucchini